keiffster/program-y/README.rst

 - Improved Logging which now includes more info about client, bot and brain
 - Support for AIML 2.x Rich Media
 - Support for Emojis
-- Natively support Pypi instalation
+- Natively support Pypi installation
-- Asynchronous Scheduling of events, useful to carry out time dependent call backs, such as "remind me 7:00am to wake up" or "Set a timer for 20 minutes".
-The bot will then call back to your client asynchronously with the text or parsed grammar
+- Asynchronous Scheduling of events

 Rich Media
 ----------
-Rich media is an exciting enhancement to AIML proposed by the [AIML Foundation](http://aiml.foundation) which adds a range of new capabilities to the AIML langauge to help in building engaging interfaces.
+Rich media is an exciting enhancement to AIML proposed by the [AIML Foundation](http://aiml.foundation) which adds a range of new capabilities to the AIML language to help in building engaging interfaces.
 Rich media introduces a number of new template tags including
 - button
 - card